neuland/pug4j/README.md

 [![Build Status](https://secure.travis-ci.org/neuland/pug4j.png?branch=master)](http://travis-ci.org/neuland/pug4j)

-# pug4j (formerly known as jade4j) - a pug implementation written in Java
+# pug4j - a pug implementation written in Java
 pug4j's intention is to be able to process pug templates in Java without the need of a JavaScript environment, while being **fully compatible** with the original pug syntax.

+pug4j was formerly known as jade4j.
+Because of the naming change of the javascript version and the alignment to the featureset of pug.js (https://pugjs.org/) we decided to switch the name.

+With the addition of a new [GraalJsExpressionHandler](#graalvm) youre code can be more compatible to the js version than before.
 ## Contents

 - [Example](#example)